 If a teacher has gone above and beyond this year, let others know about it by sharing some e-praise.
 Send a message to the school principal describing the positive things the teacher has done to support your child’s learning, either in person or at a distance.
 You can also post a shout-out on social media, tagging the teacher’s and/or school’s account.

-Whatever gesture you choose, make it as personal and as meaningful as you can, within the parameters of the current situation.
+Whichever gesture you choose, make it as personal and as meaningful as you can, within the parameters of the current situation.
 This is one of those times where it’s truly the thought that counts.